ptsingh1000/OptimusPrimeNow/README.md

 ## Scripts:
 * ### amazonPrimeNow.py
-  Use this to order from Amazon Prime Now
+  Use this to order from Amazon Prime Now.
+This script also handles cookies so that you do not have to login at each run.
+This is important when running initial tests as log in prompt at each run can slow down testing and deployment.
+OTP         validation may still be required if you have 2FA enabled.
+Also enhanced to write logs to a file rather than printing to     stdout.
 * ### amazonFresh.py
-  Use this to order from Amazon Fresh
+  Use this to order from Amazon Fresh.
+I have not used this actively and have not enhanced to include cookie handling.
+Probably will do later on if I get a chance.

 ## Purpose:
 These script automate the process of continuously checking Amazon Prime Now and Amazon Fresh for availabilty of delivery windows and sends a text msg to the user when a window opens up.
 Due to COVID-19 necessitated lockdowns, this process has become quite frustrating in recent days.
 At the time of writing this, slots open up very briefly and disappear soon enough.
 I spent few days to look for slots only to get frustrated by repeated checking and finding nothing.
 As they say: **"Frustration is the mother of all inventions!"** (actually probably I said this :wink:), this constant frustration led me to write up this script.
 I hope I can save you some of it and more importantly help you stay safe and indoors!